syntheticdinosaur/tvnsrtools/README.md

 ---

 **Disclaimer**: This package is for research and testing purposes only.
 Use at your own risk, the software is provided as is.
-No liability is taken and warranty given.
-It is not intended for medical use, and any medical applications should be implemented with appropriate medical device certifications and regulatory approvals.
+No liability is taken and no warranty given.
+It is strictly not intended for medical use, and any medical applications should be implemented with appropriate medical device certifications and regulatory approvals.